A mother in Texas died of COVID-19 after a lifetime of helping others breathe

 Kristin Urquiza was compelled to start a social media campaign called Marked By Covid to amplify the stories of families that have gone through the pain of losing loved ones to COVID-19.
 Tulip recently joined the campaign.

-"A COVID death is like no other," she said.
-Such deaths are particularly painful, she said, because they're preventable — and sudden.
+"A COVID death is like no other," she said, because they're preventable — and painfully sudden.